-If you leave with a deferred benefit, return to office and re-join, your deferred benefit will normally automatically be transferred to the new active pension account, unless you elect to keep it separate.
+If you leave the LGPS with a deferred benefit and later re-join, your deferred benefit will normally automatically be transferred to the active pension account, unless you elect to keep it separate.
 If you wish to keep it separate, you must normally elect to do so within 12 months of re-joining.
-Your council may allow you longer to decide.
+Your employer may allow you longer to decide.